aaronstockdill/PAUL/README.md

 Not so much a roadmap as a wishlist:

 * Verb-based decisions too.
 If no nouns lead to somewhere, Paul should try and use the verbs to work out what is happening.
 E.g. so far finder has some hard-coded exceptions to the nouns rule.
 Why should it be special? let all apps add to a global 'verb dict' like the nouns do.
 We already handle verbs pretty good with the built-ins. **UPDATE:** This is partially implemented.
 If no known nouns are found, it searches the knwon verbs, and uses them.
 Modules must be updated to use this new functionality.
 * Better weather.
 Sure, today's weather is nice, but if you ask for tomorrow's weather, you get todays too.
-I need to know!
+I need to know tomorrow's!
 * Reminders, events, time etc. This would be GREAT, but probably rather tricky.
 * An alternative to Wolfram Alpha would be nice, to get text results back, but nothing else comes close.
 Damn.
 Probably not happening.
-* Music controls.
-Basically the only thing version 1 *could* do, this one cannot.
+* Deeper music controls.
+Basic play and pause stuff is nice, but song requests, shuffle, all that sort of thing, could be so much better!
 * Brightness and volume (general system) controls.
 It'd be nice, hopefully not to difficult.

 ##Building PAUL Modules